 — Hans Selye

 Imagine if you didn’t have a job.
 That would be much worse than how things are going right now.
-So be thankful for it.
-There are many people out there who would love to take your place.
+There are tons of people out there who would love to take your place.
 So be thankful for it.

 3. Laugh away burnout